matkosoric/Netflix-Recommendation-System/README.md

 Preprocessing2.scala will use data from the intermediate step and write it in a snappy compressed parquet format.
 Exploring.scala prints some sample data and general info about used data.
 ProbeParser.scala and QualifyingParser.scala are scripts for transforming original logs to Spark-friendly csv tabular structure.
+Training.scala will fit ALS model to the training set using k-fold validation and a hyper-parameter grid with 64 different values.
-Predicting.scala loads trained ALS model, calculates predicted values on the data from original probe.txt
+Predicting.scala loads trained ALS model, calculates predicted values on the data from the original probe.txt and evaluates model's RMSE.

-Trained model is located under /src/main/resources/model.
+Trained ALS model is located under /src/main/resources/model.
 It's RMSE is 0.8904.
-I withheld preprocessed data from the intermediate steps in accordance with Netflix'x official instruction not to redistribute the data.
+I withheld preprocessed data from the intermediate steps in accordance with Netflix's official instruction not to redistribute the data.

+Next steps would be to use model on qualifying data set, or to enrich data with additional features, like genre.

 [Netflix prize - Official page](https://www.netflixprize.com/)